open-resources/dash_curriculum/tutorial/part3/chapter10.md

 if __name__ == '__main__':
     app.run_server()
 ```
-### [ADD GIF, SHOWING THE ABOVE CODE IN ACTION]
+##### [ADD GIF, SHOWING THE ABOVE CODE IN ACTION]

-To give you some more flexibility on programming your future apps let's see two more facettes of how to use buttons within callbacks.
-First, let us see how to reset the n_clicks component property of a button.
-Herefore, let's adjust the above example by adding a second button.
+To give you some more flexibility on programming your future apps let us see two more facettes of how to use buttons within callbacks.
+First, we learn how to reset the n_clicks component property of a button.
+Herefore, we adjust the above example by adding a second button.
 Whenever the second button will be clicked the component property n_clicks of the first button will be reset to 0.

 ```
 # Import packages